 They say you can’t escape your destiny.
-But there’s a lot of films built around the idea of knowingly or not, cheating the Grim Reaper.
+But there are a lot of films built around the idea of knowingly or not, cheating the Grim Reaper.
 From Carnival Of souls to Jacobs Ladder and the Final Destination franchise it’s a common theme.
-Writer/director Christopher Wesley Moore (Triggered, Blessed Are The Children) takes the theme on in A Stranger Among The Living.
+Writer/director Christopher Wesley Moore (Children of Sin, Blessed Are The Children) takes the theme on in A Stranger Among The Living.
 Is there anything new to be added to this genre?
 Or is this a collection of resurrected cliches?

 Henry (Jake Milton, Blood Country) is a teacher, but he’d rather be an actor.
 So he blows off work one day to go to an audition.
 That’s the same day a student goes on a shooting spree.
 Henry may have been spared, but there are those who are unhappy about that.
 Most notably, those who died in the shooting.